nickminaev/handson/intro-to-kubernetes/README.md

 Thus, the the `create` subcommand is almost never used.

---
+---

 Let's run this command to see how the pods are updating: `kubectl get pods --selector app=nginx -w`

 Well, nothing has changed.

-So, how do we replace the Pods with the new ones in the ReplicaSet and also gradually without downtime?
+So, how do we replace the Pods with the new ones in the ReplicaSet?
+Would it be dreamy if the Pods got also _gradually_ replaced?
 # Enter the Deployments

 Let's look at the example above: